c1au6i0/extractox/README.md

     World Health Organization (WHO).
 -   PubChem of the National Center for Biotechnology Information/National Institutes Of Health (NCBI, NIH).
--   the Comparative Toxicogenomics Database (CTP) of the MDI Biological Laboratory and NC State University.

 The package facilitates interaction with APIs, providing curated and user-friendly outputs.
 To communicate with Pubchem, `extractox` relies